 console.log(formattedDate); // Output: "yyyy-mm-dd"

-Date-fns is another powerful JavaScript library that provides various utilities for working with dates.
-To format a JavaScript date as yyyy-mm-dd using date-fns, we can utilize the format function.
+Date-fns provides various utilities for working with dates.
+You can utilize the format function to format a JavaScript date as yyyy-mm-dd using date-fns.
 Here's an example:

 Javascript code